-- Physiological dead space is measured using the Enghoff modification of Bohr's equation, using arterial CO2 instead of eexhaled CO2, and it is composed of:
+- Physiological dead space is measured using the Enghoff modification of Bohr's equation, using arterial CO2 instead of exhaled CO2, and it is composed of:

 - Alveolar dead space

-- The difference between the physiological dead space and the alveolar dead space
+- The difference between the physiological dead space and the anatomical dead space

 - This is the volume of gas which fills lung units which are unperfused or poorly perfused